Learn driving safety tips and survival strategies that could save your life – and things you should never do while driving.

 That said, one of the few times a citizen pursuit might be necessary is if you see a kidnapper abducting someone.
 Find more safety tips at Outdoor Safety - Rescuing a Victim Safely.

 Victims of road rage often (roughly one-third of the time) escalate the danger by taunting an already agitated hothead.
 Sure, maybe the other driver truly is a belligerent moron.
 That’s all the more reason to stay away and not antagonize him/her.
-If you can’t control your anger, don’t expect the other driver to do so.
+If you can’t control your anger, don’t expect other drivers to control theirs.

 Always assume other drivers are armed lunatics (whether armed with a gun or a car).
 Don’t provoke anyone to pull the trigger or swerve his car at you.